KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 == Changelog ==

+= 2.4.1 2023-06-19 =
+* [Fix] – Importing custom CSV with a colon in the column heading.
+* [Fix] – Auto delete history option does not delete import logs
+* [Update] – Tested OK with WooCommerce 7.8
+= 2.4.0 2023-05-15 =
+* Add: HPOS compatibility
+* Add: New columns in export file - 'Average order value' (aov) and 'Number of orders' ( orders )
+* Fix: Disable import log generation function not working
+* Update: Tested OK with WooCommerce 7.7
 = 2.3.9 2023-04-14 =
 * Update: Tested OK with WooCommerce 7.5, WordPress 6.2 & PHP 8.2
 = 2.3.8 2023-03-21 =